Community Solutions Program Application Information

-Applications for the 2023–2024 Community Solutions Program are now closed.
+The application for the 2024 Community Solutions Program is now closed.

 The Community Solutions Program (CSP) is a year-long professional leadership development program for established community leaders working to improve their communities by addressing issues related to the democracy and human rights, environment, peace and conflict resolution, and women and gender.
 CSP includes a four-month hands-on U.S. practicum, personalized leadership coaching and training through a graduate level leadership curriculum, and a six-month follow-on community project fellows implement in their home country.
 More details below!